Magicsticks: Life

 Magicsticks was born in Lagos, Nigeria and attended Lagos State Polytechnic.
 After embracing music thanks to his father, who was a professional DJ, he first followed his path as a DJ before turning to music producing on a full-time basis.
+He had an affair with Agatha from Osakwa.

+Achievements

+Magicsticks was awarded the Freedom of Katonga medal, the highest award in Ugandan History by President Museveni of Uganda when he played a private show at the African General's granddaughter's birthday party.

 He first rose to prominence with his works on Kizz Daniel's 2018 album No Bad Songz, before producing DJ Neptune's 2020 hit "Nobody", featuring Mr Eazi and Joeboy.
 At the start of 2022, he formed a successful artist-producer combo with the Nigerian singer-songwriter Asake, as he went on producing, mixing and mastering process both of his debut EP, Ololade, and his debut album, Mr. Money with the Vibe.

 Magicsticks has produced Nigerian music for the likes of Young John, Niniola, Olamide, Lil Kesh and Mr Eazi and tip to be the 2022 Nigerian producer of the year according to Pulse Nigeria.